Semantic Text Analysis for Detection of Compromised Accounts on Social Networks: Abstract

 \section{Abstract}

-Compromised social media accounts are legitimate user accounts that have been hijacked by a malicious party and can cause various kinds of damage, which makes the detection of these accounts crucial.
-In this work we propose a novel general framework for discovering compromised accounts by utilizing statistical text analysis.
-The framework is built on the observation that users will use language that is measurably different from the language that an attacker would use, when the account is compromised.
-We use the framework to develop specific algorithms based on language modeling and use the similarity of language models of users and attackers as features in a supervised learning setup to identify compromised accounts.
-Evaluation results on a large Twitter corpus of over 129 million tweets show promising results of the proposed approach. \keywords{Anomaly Detection \and Text Mining \and Social Networks.}
+Compromised accounts on social networks are regular user accounts that have been taken over by an entity with malicious intent.
+Since the adversary exploits the already established trust of a compromised account, it is crucial to detect these accounts to limit the damage they can cause.
+We propose a novel general framework for semantic analysis of text messages coming out from an account to detect compromised accounts.
+Our framework is built on the observation that normal users will use language that is measurably different from the language that an adversary would use when the account is compromised.
+We propose to use the difference of language models of users and adversaries to define novel interpretable semantic features for measuring semantic incoherence in a message stream.
+We study the effectiveness of the proposed semantic features using a Twitter data set.
+Evaluation results show that the proposed framework is effective for discovering compromised accounts on social networks and a KL-divergence-based language model feature works best.